Graduate Program Head | Brian Cameron |

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-700 Professional Degree Policies.

 A minimum of 33 credits is required for the Master of Management in Corporate Innovation and Entrepreneurship program.
-At least 18 credits must be at the 500 or 800 level, with at least 6 at the 500 level.
+At least 18 credits must be at the 500 or 800 level.
 In addition to the 15 required core credits listed below, students are required to complete 9 elective credits in a Primary Concentration area, and 9 elective credits in a Secondary Concentration.
 The list of courses that will fulfill the Primary and Secondary Concentration areas is maintained by the graduate program office.

 The list of courses that will fulfill the Primary and Secondary Concentration areas is maintained by the graduate program office.